 Let’s say you’re trying to get traffic to your site, and you’d like to find guest blogging opportunities.
 Try creating alerts using phrases like “write for us” or “how to contribute,” and then limit your Alerts to blogs.
 You’ll remove a lot of the noise, and will be notified when new opportunities become available.

 You can do the same for the specific languages you write in, or even in certain locations if your content has a local flavor.

 This is just a quick reminder to keep your goals in mind as you set up your alerts.
 As long as you have a plan, you can’t go too wrong.

 These were just a few simple ways to get more from your alerts.

 As we’ve seen, Google Alerts are easy to set up, they let you experiment, and you can have essentially as many as you like.

 But they also miss a lot of data.
-Even for sources that you’d think Google would great at tracking, like websites and blogs.
+Even for sources that you’d think Google would be great at tracking, like websites and blogs.